Supersedes USGS Human Resources Management Letter 98-1.

-The current work environment of continuing funding uncertainties, shifting project priorities, and emphasis on downsizing, presents management with multiple program and financial challenges as we strive to accomplish mission objectives while managing the workforce.
-With this is mind, it is necessary that management not only be aware of staffing alternatives that can provide them with the required flexibilities, but that in using them they do so appropriately.
-One available option, is that of term appointments.
-While it has been utilized quite a bit over the past decade, increased interest in it and the flexibilities the appointing authority presents, indicate a need to provide the following information to insure a clear understanding of it and its appropriate uses.
+The current work environment of continuing funding uncertainties and shifting project priorities presents managers with multiple program and financial challenges as we strive to accomplish mission objectives while managing the workforce.
+With this is mind, it is necessary that management be aware of the staffing alternatives available to them and how to appropriately utilize them.
+One such alternative available is that of the term appointment.

 Use of the term appointing authority is appropriate when there is project work to be conducted; an extraordinary workload due to reorganization; scheduled abolishment, or contracting out of a function; uncertainty of future funding; or the need to maintain permanent positions for placement of employees who would otherwise be displaced from other parts of the organization.

-It is inappropriate to use the term appointing authority when it is known that the same or essentially similar work will continue to be performed indefinitely.
-Once a position has been filled by term appointment for a period of four years, and it appears that the same work will continue, management should utilize a permanent appointment or other nontemporary means to accomplish the continuing work unless conditions are present that warrant use of the term appointing authority.
-To do otherwise, would violate the spirit and intent of the appointing authority, likely negatively impact the morale of the employee incumbering the position, and raise a question of propriety in our use of this authority.
+It is inappropriate to use the term appointing authority when it’s known that the same or similar work will continually be performed.
+Once a position has been filled by term appointment for a period of 4 years and it appears that the same work will continue, management should utilize a permanent appointment or other non-temporary means to accomplish the continuing work.
+To do otherwise, violates the spirit and intent of the appointing authority, likely negatively impacting the morale of the individual encumbering the position, and raises possible concerns in our use of this authority.

 Other Limitations On Term Appointments